tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 <a href="https://www.twilio.com/docs/api/rest/making-calls" class="noExtIcon"><img src="images/twiliocodeexamples.png" alt="Twilio code samples" /></a>

-You can select which language you want the sample request in: C#, curl, Java, Node.js, PHP, Python, or Ruby.
+You can select which language you want for the sample request: C#, curl, Java, Node.js, PHP, Python, or Ruby.

 Here's another example from the Clearbit API: